tgobran/yfinance/yfinance/functionalities/Documentation/Test Plan.md

 # Planned Tests

-- Test the return value of info is a dictionary as expected
+- Test that the return value of info is a dictionary as expected
 - Test the website field in the returned dictionary works regardless of whether a url is provided or not
 - Test that the functionality works when `regularMarketOpen` is defined
 - Test that the functionality works when `regularMarketOpen` is not defined